conduktor/conduktor-docs/docs/platform/gateway/configuration/oss_security.md

   path: gateway-core/config/kafka.config
 ```

-To update the connection details, edit the kafka.config file with the connection information of the Kafka cluster you wish to connect to.
+To update the connection details, edit the kafka.config file with the connection information of the Kafka cluster you wish to connect to, this is a Java style connection.

 For example, to connect to our Conduktor Free Kafka Playground use the credentials that can be found [Conduktor.io](https://conduktor.io) -> Admin -> Clusters -> Select Cluster -> Advanced Properties where you can find configuration similar to: